-DEADLINE: Friday, March 24, 2023, 4pm.
-It is the responsibility of the applicant to verify that his/her/ their packet is received complete and within deadline.
-You may email the Faculty Senate Awards and Nominations Chair, cavazos@hartford.edu to confirm receipt.
+DEADLINE: Friday, April 12, 2024, 4pm.
+It is the responsibility of the applicant to verify that his/her packet is received complete and within the deadline.
+You may call the Office of the Faculty Senate, 860-768-4475, or email to confirm receipt.